-10 Top-Rated Attractions & Things to Do in Port Douglas
+11 Top-Rated Attractions & Things to Do in Port Douglas

 Various other tour operators offer small-group snorkeling and diving adventures to the reef, depending on your interests.
 Half-day or full-day tours to the Low Isles are also popular.
 Lying about 15 kilometers off the coast of Port Douglas, the Low Isles are comprised of a small coral island called Woody Island and a sandy cay called Low Island.
 Here, you can snorkel right off the beach to see colorful coral, tropical fish, and turtles.
 This is a great option for families with young children or anyone who wants to stay close to land.

-2 Four Mile Beach
+2. Stroll along Four Mile Beach

-3 Editor's Choice Cape Tribulation & the Daintree Rainforest
+3. Explore Cape Tribulation & the Daintree Rainforest

 Drenched in primeval beauty, the Daintree is the oldest living rainforest on Earth.
-Tours take you on land and water through this spectacular wilderness area, and you can add-on all kinds of fun adventures such as ziplining ("jungle surfing"), bush walking, snorkeling, diving, horseback riding, bungee jumping, and kayaking.
+Tours take you on land and water through this spectacular wilderness area, and you can add on all kinds of fun adventures such as ziplining ("jungle surfing"), bush walking, snorkeling, diving, horseback riding, bungee jumping, and kayaking.
 Some tours also include tropical fruit tastings and cultural experiences with expert Aboriginal guides.

-4 Wildlife Habitat Port Douglas
+4. Meet Local Critters at Wildlife Habitat Port Douglas

 Address: Port Douglas Road, Port Douglas, Queensland